Instacash-app/test/game-02/readme.md

 legendary item and as such its Quality is 80 and it never alters.

 ## Decisions
-Besides the refactoring itself to make the code cleaner, avoid duplicate if statements, and decoupling functions as possible, I made the following choices regarding functionality:
+Besides the refactoring itself to make the code cleaner, avoid duplicate if statements, and adding abstract 'factories' (not quite a factory as it isnt creating a new item), I made the following choices regarding functionality:

 ### Allowed for future legendary items and backstage passes to also be taken into account
 As is, only 'Sulfuras, the hand of Ragnaros' is a legendary item, and the code tried to detect it by name.
 I first made a legendary_items list that could have other legendary items added to it so the isLegendary(item) function could detect others besides Sulfuras.
 This wasn't good enough as the list still required manual input to add the new legendary items.
 Finally, I decided to have isLegendary(item) check if the item's quality equals 80, as, quoting the rules, "Sulfuras" is a